Wikipedia community: Wiknics and conferences

+There is WikiConference India which is a national conference organised in India.
+The first conference was held in November 2011, in Mumbai, the capital of the Indian state of Maharashtra.
+It was organised by the Mumbai Wikipedia community in partnership with Wikimedia India Chapter.
+The conference focus is on matters concerning India on Wikipedia projects and other sister projects in English and other Indian folk languages.
+WikiConference India 2023 took place in Hyderabad from 28 to 30 April 2023.
+Additionally, there is Wiki Indaba which is the regional conference for African Wikimedians.
+The conference includes Wikimedia projects such as Wikipedia, other wikis, open-source software, free knowledge, free content and how these projects affect the African continent.

 Criticism

-Wikipedia has been subject to some kinds of criticism.
-For example, the Seigenthaler and Essjay incidents caused criticism of Wikipedia's reliability and usefulness as a reference.
-The complaints related to the community include the effects of users' anonymity, the attitudes towards newcomers, the abuse of privileges by administrators, biases in the social structure of the community, in particular, gender bias and lack of female contributors, and the role of the project's co-founder Jimmy Wales, in the community.
-A controversy was stirred with paid contributors to Wikipedia, which prompted the Wikimedia Foundation to send a cease and desist letter to the Wiki-PR agency.
+The Seigenthaler and Essjay incidents caused criticism of Wikipedia's reliability and usefulness as a reference.
+Complaints related to the community include the effects of users' anonymity, attitudes toward newcomers, abuses of privileges by administrators, biases in the social structure of the community (in particular gender bias and lack of female contributors) and the role of the project's co-founder Jimmy Wales in the community.
+One particular controversy with regards to paid contributors to Wikipedia prompted the Wikimedia Foundation to send a cease and desist letter to the Wiki-PR agency.

-Wikipedia's co-founder Larry Sanger who later founded rival project Citizendium characterized the Wikipedia community in 2007 as ineffective and abusive, stating that "The community does not enforce its own rules effectively or consistently.
+Wikipedia's co-founder Larry Sanger (who later founded rival project Citizendium) characterized the Wikipedia community in 2007 as ineffective and abusive, stating that "The community does not enforce its own rules effectively or consistently.
 Consequently, administrators and ordinary participants alike are able essentially to act abusively with impunity, which begets a never-ending cycle of abuse."
 Oliver Kamm of The Times expressed skepticism toward Wikipedia's reliance on consensus in forming its content: "Wikipedia seeks not truth but consensus, and like an interminable political meeting the end result will be dominated by the loudest and most persistent voices."

 Recognition

-A Wikipedia Monument by sculptor Mihran Hakobyan was erected in Słubice, Poland in 2014 to honor the Wikipedia community.

-The 2015 Erasmus Prize was awarded to the Wikipedia community for "[promoting] the dissemination of knowledge through a comprehensive and universally accessible encyclopedia.
+A Wikipedia Monument by sculptor Mihran Hakobyan was erected in Słubice, Poland, in 2014 to honor the Wikipedia community.
+The 2015 Erasmus Prize was awarded to the Wikipedia community for promoting the dissemination of knowledge through a comprehensive and universally accessible encyclopedia.
 To achieve that, the initiators of Wikipedia have designed a new and effective democratic platform.
-The prize specifically recognizes Wikipedia as a community — a shared project that involves tens of thousands of volunteers around the world."
+The prize specifically recognizes Wikipedia as a community—a shared project that involves tens of thousands of volunteers around the world."